 Plot: A new toy shop is opening up in town, but there’s something odd going on.
 Apparently, there’s a rumor going around that anyone who buys a toy from that shop will be robbed soon after.
 When Sakura and Tomoyo see this for themselves, they investigate and find that a Clow card is the culprit.

 During the first scene with Sakura rollerblading, Nelvana adds a girly pop song to the background.
 It’s just regular music in the original.
 By the way, I usually only mention song changes when they add vocal songs or replace great emotional music with garbage.
 In practically all of my comparisons a majority of the music is replaced.

-Name change: Maki Minamoto is changed to Maggie for the dub.
+Name Change: Maki Minamoto is changed to Maggie.

 I’m not sure why Sakura is “sure” the new store will have camera bags when, for all she knows, the store only sells plush toys and cutesy things.
 The original talks about purses and notebooks, which are also unlikely, but more likely than a camera bag.

 During the cleaning montage, there’s a scene where Sakura is having trouble with tape.
 It’s sticking to her over and over and she’s flailing around in a cartoony fashion trying to get it off.
 The dub omits this.

 This is one of the stupidest sound edits I’ve ever heard.
 So basically all music and sound effects are changed for the dub.
 For the most part, this is no big deal, but this was just insanely dumb.
 When the girls are leaving Chiharu’s room, we hear a scratch-ish noise to indicate the sound of Chiharu’s window being opened.
 In the dub….get this, Nelvana replaced this sound with the sound of bowling pins falling down…